Undergraduate Study

 All majors in Comparative Literature are expected to have completed ten, three to four credit courses, with the minimum of thirty credits, half of which must be devoted to the study of works in languages other than English that the student will read in their original language.
 Five of these courses must be taken in the Department of Comparative Literature and must include the following two courses: a designated course in theory and formerly noted as Core Course, COML 3001 - Methods of Comparison, offered in the fall, both usually taken in the junior or senior year.
 If elected, Honor Majors should complete thirty-eight credits, which include COML 4930 - Senior Essay (first semester) and COML 4940 - Senior Essay (second semester), one of which will count as one of these required five comparative literature courses.

 Students will choose among a number of theory courses designated as fulfilling the requirement every year.
-For 2024-2025, the designated theory courses are offered in the fall: COML 3811 - Theory and Practice of Translation and COML 4861 - Genres, Platforms, Media, and in the spring: COML 3021 - Literary Theory on the Edge and COML 3264 - Poetics, Economies, Ecologies.
+For 2024-2025, the designated theory courses are offered in the fall: COML 3781 Freud and Psychoanalysis, COML 4382 Paul de Man, and COML 4861 - Genres, Platforms, Media, and in the spring: COML 3021 - Literary Theory on the Edge and COML 3264 - Poetics, Economies, Ecologies, and COML 3811 - Theory and Practice of Translation.
 Students must earn a minimum grade of C for a course to be counted toward the major.

 An honors essay (COML 4930 - COML 4940) of roughly fifty pages is optional.
 It is to be written during the senior year under the direction of a faculty member, preferably from within the department, who has agreed to work in close cooperation with the student.
 Students are urged to begin research on their thesis topic during the summer preceding their senior year.